nationalarchives/docker/docker/tna-python/README.md

 #### Process

+1. In `tna-python-django`, run all database migrations
-1. If `$ENVIRONMENT` is set to `develop`, there is a `package.json` file and `$NPM_DEVELOP_COMMAND` has been defined:
+1. If `$ENVIRONMENT` is set to `develop` and `$NPM_DEVELOP_COMMAND` has been defined then run `tna-node "$NPM_DEVELOP_COMMAND"` (See [tna-node](#tna-node))
-    1. Use the version of Node defined in `.nvmrc` as was installed by `tna-build`
-    1. Install all the Node dependencies
-    1. Run the npm script `$NPM_DEVELOP_COMMAND`
-1. Count the number of CPU cores, multiply it by 2 and add 1 to get a suggested worker and thread count
+1. Calculate the default worker and thread count based on the number of CPU cores
+1. If `$ENVIRONMENT` is set to `develop`:
+    1. If Django is installed, run the Django development server
+    1. Else if Flask is installed, run the Flask development server
+    1. Else if FastAPI is installed, run uvicorn with reloading
+    1. Else run the application through gunicorn with reloading using the async worker if the `-a` flag is passed
-1. Start `gunicorn` with values appropriate to the environment taking into account any overrides
+1. Else for any other environment, start `gunicorn` with values appropriate to the environment taking into account any overrides

 #### Asynchronous support